-Zoom is a video conferencing tool that you have an account for through your UW NetID.
+You have an Zoom Pro account through your UW NetID while you are enrolled.
 Here are some basics for using Zoom in your courses.
+More information is available at UW Zoom Video Conferencing.

 What You Need

-• A headset (using your computer audio can cause feedback issues).
+- A headset is recommended as using your computer audio can cause feedback.

 A link to your Zoom meeting should be in your Canvas course, either on the Zoom page (follow the Zoom link in the lefthand navigation) or on the main course page.
-Click the link.
-You may be asked to Sign In to Zoom using SSO (start at Step 3).
+Click the link to access the course; we recommend logging in 5-10 minutes early for your first class to ensure everything is set up properly.
+To access your UW Zoom account, which may be required for your class sessions, you need to Sign In to Zoom using SSO (expand Sign in to UW Zoom (desktop app) to see the instructions).

-NOTE: If you run into permissions issues, double-check that you are not logged into Zoom using another account.
+NOTE: If you run into permissions issues, double-check that you are not signed into Zoom using a different account.

 Connecting Audio and Video